Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

+For a set $V$ of level-$l$ locations, let $E_l^\mathrm{dam}(V)$ denote the fault-path sum restricted to those fault paths for which $\Dam_l \cap V \neq \emptyset$.
+With this notation, Def.~\ref{def:self-correcting-QCA}.2(b) is the statement

 We analyze the passive evolution under a self-correcting QCA.
 We will not require the physical initial state to be correct on every level of simulation.
-Instead, we assume that there exists an encoding level $k_0$ in the system on which, within each exRec, the structure layer is $\tEC^S$-healthy and the data layer agrees with the ideal level-$k_0$ encoded state up to $\tEC$ errors.
-From that level upwards the system simulates itself correctly, so in the sparsity analysis we can restrict to levels $\geq k_0$ and treat all finer levels as the underlying implementation.
+Instead, we assume that there exists an encoding level $k_0 = \bigO(1)$ in the system on which, at time $t=0$, the decoded configuration agrees with the ideal level-$k_0$ encoded state everywhere, so $\Dam_{k_0}(0) = \emptyset$.
+From that level upwards the system simulates itself correctly, so in the analysis we can restrict to levels $\geq k_0$ and treat all finer levels as the underlying implementation.
 We refer to such an initial state as \emph{sufficiently close} to the desired initial state.
-We show: \begin{proposition} [Threshold for self-correcting QCA] Consider a QCA with the properties from Def.~\ref{def:self-correcting-QCA} acting on a system whose state is initially sufficiently close to the desired initial state.
-Assume that the system experiences local noise with strength $\eta$.
-Let $k$ be the largest encoding level that fits within the finite-sized system.
+We show: \begin{proposition} [Threshold for self-correcting QCA] Consider a QCA satisfying Def.~\ref{def:self-correcting-QCA} and suppose the physical noise is local with strength $\eta$ (Def.~\ref{def:local-noise}).
+Let $k$ be the largest encoding level within a finite-size system and assume that the initial state is sufficiently close to the desired one (in the sense specified above).